daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

 AES comes in multiple forms: AES 128, AES 194, AES 256.
 The number specifies the size of the private key that is being used.
 The higher the number, the higher the security (but also the slower the encryption and decryption speed).
 Even the smallest 128 Bit (16 Bytes) key size is still considered secure, so it is considered safe to use.
 When your system and environment allows it, you can feel free to use 194 Bit (~24 Bytes) or 256 Bit (32 Bytes) to even enhance the security.

+## How to use passwords to encrypt/decrypt with AES

+Usually you use AES in a manner that the key is derived from the password that a user has to enter to encrypt/decrypt the data.
+Because the key is of fixed length (either 128, 194 or 256 Bits/16, ~24 or 32 Bytes, respectively), you can not use the password as the key directly, because that would impose insecure and inpractical constraints on the password that the user has to choose.

+Instead, a key derivation function is used to create an AES-compatible key from a password.
+[PBKDF2](algorithms/pbkdf2.md) (Password Based Key Derivation Function 2) is a state of the art key derivation function.

 ## Modes of operation

 !!! hint inline end